 Some things to consider with a bioethanol fireplace:

-- You have to make sure that you are getting the right-sized burner for your room – each one should come with a minimum room size and there may be a need for ventilation around the fireplace or elsewhere in the room.
+- You have to make sure that you are getting the right-sized burner for your room – each one should come with the minimum room size and there may be a need for ventilation around the fireplace or elsewhere in the room.

 - There may be a slight odour emitted when it burns that some people can smell and others can’t.